-Welcome to the Fly on the Math Teacher’s Wall Blog hop.
-Today 15 talented math educators are hopping along to discuss place value.
-Place Value is such an important topic but many of our students have a difficult time applying many of the principles.
+Place Value is such an important topic but many of our students have a difficult time understanding and applying it.

-Today my focus will be on utilizing place value charts when comparing numbers.
+Today my focus will be on using place value charts to compare numbers.
 Let’s start with a definition of place value.

-Mastery of place value leads to greater understanding with the following topics: decimals, rounding, addition, subtraction, order and comparing numbers.
+Mastery of place value leads to greater understanding of the following topics: decimals, rounding, addition, subtraction, ordering numbers and so much more.

 - 1 ten (the smallest 2 digit number) is greater than any amount of ones represented by a one-digit number; thus we compare 2 digit numbers by looking at the tens place first.